nrwl/nx/docs/shared/reference/project-configuration.md

 ### Sync Generators

-In the same way that `dependsOn` tells Nx to run a task before this task, the `syncGenerator` property tells Nx to run a generator the task is run.
+In the same way that `dependsOn` tells Nx to run a task before this task, the `syncGenerator` property tells Nx to run a specific type of generator (aimed at keeping applicable configuration files in sync with your project graph) before the task is run.
 [Sync generators](/concepts/sync-generators) are available in Nx 19.7+.

 ```json
 {